Local search for efficient causal effect estimation: Experiments

 \textbf{The Infant Health and Development Program (IHDP) dataset}~\cite{hill2011bayesian} is from a collection based on a randomised controlled experiment that studied high-quality intensive care provided to low-birth-weight and premature infants.
-There are 24 pretreatment variables (excluding race) and 747 infants, including 139 treated infants and 608 control infants.
+There are 747 infants, including 139 treated infants and 608 control infants, each with 24 pretreatment variables (excluding race).
 Children who did not receive specialist visits formed a control group.
-The outcome was simulated from the $\mathbb{R}$ package \emph{npci}\footnote{\url{https://github.com/vdorie/npci}}~\cite{hill2011bayesian} such that we have the true $ACE(W, Y)= 4.36$ as in the work~\cite{hill2011bayesian}.
+The outcome was simulated from the $\mathbf{R}$ package \emph{npci}\footnote{\url{https://github.com/vdorie/npci}} such that we have the true $ACE(W, Y)= 4.36$ as in the work~\cite{hill2011bayesian}.

 \textbf{The Twins dataset} is a benchmark dataset that comes from the recorded twin births and deaths in the USA between 1989 -1991~\cite{almond2005costs}.
 We only choose same-sex twins with weights less than 2000g from the original data, and each twin-pair contains 40 pretreatment variables related to the parents, the pregnancy, and the birth~\cite{louizos2017causal}.
 For each record, both the treatment $W$=1 (heavier twin) and $W$=0 (lighter twin) are observed.
-The mortality after one year is the true outcome, and ground truth $ACE(W, Y)$ is -0.02489.
+The mortality after one year is the true outcome, and the ground truth $ACE(W, Y)$ is -0.02489.
 We eliminate all records with missing values and have 4821 twin-pairs left.
-For simulating an observational study, following the work in~\cite{louizos2017causal}, we use Bernoulli distribution to randomly hide one of the two twins, that is $W_i|\mathbf{x}_i\sim Bern(sigmoid(\beta^{T}\mathbf{x}+\varepsilon))$, where $\beta^{T}\sim\mathcal{U}((-0.1,0.1)^{40\times1})$ and $\varepsilon\sim\mathcal{N}(0,0.1)$.
+For simulating an observational study, following the work in~\cite{louizos2017causal}, we use Bernoulli distribution to randomly hide one of the two twins, that is $W_i\mid\mathbf{x}_i\sim Bern(sigmoid(\beta^{T}\mathbf{x}+\varepsilon))$, where $\beta^{T}\sim\mathcal{U}((-0.1,0.1)^{40\times1})$ and $\varepsilon\sim\mathcal{N}(0,0.1)$.

+The comparison results of all algorithms are listed in Table~\ref{tab:IHDP_twins}.
+For both datasets, $CEELS$ has achieved the lowest REs of 3.49\% and 5.66\%, respectively.
+As the datasets were collected from well designed observational studies, and the covariates were chosen by domain experts, they satisfy causal sufficiency and pretreatment assumptions.
+Hence all methods achieved good performance.